TanyaRan/TelerikAcademy_2016-2017/Module01_Basics/01.C#_Basics/07.Arrays/README.md

 | ./CLI.exe 1 2 3 4 5 | 15           |
 | ./CLI.exe 10 10     | 20           |
 | ./CLI.exe 7 8 13 33 | 61           |

-## Submission
-You do not have to submit anything for this task.